dh-miami/narratives_covid19/travelogs/Step-1.md

 Otherwise you won't be able to recover the tweets.
 Here is the link <https://developer.twitter.com/en/apply-for-access>.
 If you have already a Twitter account it won't take long.

+Description of the use of Twitter data for research: <https://developer.twitter.com/en/use-cases/academic-researchers>
+Twitter's goal is to: "Learn about public conversation"

 ## Twitter datasets

 As we discussed, let's all start by familiarizing with a Twitter dataset.
-Please read, this blog post that I wrote and visit all different datasets to give you an idea of what we will be doing.
+Please read, [this blog post](https://covid.dh.miami.edu/2020/04/23/mining-twitter-and-covid-19-datasets/) that I wrote and visit all different datasets to give you an idea of what we will be doing.
 All four datasets are very interesting, specially these two:

 * [Covid-19 Twitter chatter dataset for scientific use](Covid-19 Twitter chatter dataset for scientific use) (Panacea Lab).
    * They start their corpus on January 1st, 2020.